The American Art Therapy Association’s 45th annual conference (2012) was held in San Antonio, Texas.

 I attended a presentation given by David Gussak, which was about his book Art on Trial.
 Gussak shared a compelling story about a precedent setting trial that was the first to have an art therapist as an expert witness.

 Attending Gussak’s presentation gave me an idea of a possible of a career path I could take: forensic art therapy.
 Each speaker inspired ideas for the future.
-Another area of interest I am drawn to is international art therapy since learning about SWC’s program in Peru.
+Another area of interest I was drawn to is international art therapy since learning about SWC’s program in Peru.
 I made it a point to attend a few of these sessions and connect with art therapists who have been abroad.

 I was invited to a happy hour one evening and the conversation delved into topics such as bra burning, birth charts, chakras, love, and spirituality.
 I was able to share my process of choosing schools, from strongly considering New York City programs, to my extensive research into California schools.
 Somehow, despite the cross-country search, I would always come back to Southwestern.

 “You will make so much art,” said one Southwestern student at the conference, which almost felt like sanctification.
-Even though I have cherished my time in Austin, I realize that I cannot wait to arrive in Santa Fe, create my own art, and begin my own spiritual quest.
+Even though I have cherished my time in Austin, I realize that I couldn’t wait to arrive in Santa Fe, create my own art, and begin my own spiritual quest.